-Check Scenario on the SmartLogger WebUI.
-For details, see SmartLogger3000 User Manual.
+You can check Scenario on the SmartLogger WebUI to view the networking scenario.
+For details about the parameters, see SmartLogger3000 User Manual.
 Perform dehumidification as follows:

 - 1. Check that the auxiliary AC power supply to the ESS is powered on.
 In off-grid scenarios, the genset or other external auxiliary power supply is used.
 In on/off-grid scenarios, the power grid supplies auxiliary power when available. - 2.
-Log in to the SmartLogger WebUI and choose Monitoring > ESS > Running Info..
+Log in to the SmartLogger WebUI and choose Monitoring > ESS > Running Param.
 The page for setting running parameters is displayed. - 3.
-Choose Basic Information and set Forced dehumidification control to start-up. - 4.
+Choose Basic Parameters and set Forced dehumidification control to Start-up. - 4.
 Click Submit.
 After the setting is successful, the manual dehumidification starts.
 View the alarm information to check that the system has started forced dehumidification.
 The alarm will be automatically cleared after the dehumidification is complete, which takes more than 10 minutes.